gdejohn/procrastination/README.md

 ```

 Compared to the stream implementation, it's declarative, straightforward, and a lot less code; not bad!
 (With a little
 bit of code golfing, the method body could even fit comfortably on a single line!)
-The trade-off is that sequences are,
+The trade-off is overhead from the
-as the name suggests, sequential; there is no parallel processing.
+extra allocation and indirection, and there's no parallel processing.
 The priority here is developer ergonomics.
 If you
-ever find yourself reaching for something in the Stream API that isn't there, and your workload doesn't benefit from
+ever find yourself reaching for something in the Stream API that isn't there, and you don't need parallelism, give
-parallelism, give `Sequence` a try!
+`Sequence` a try!

 ## Trampolines